-Rose Hall is an eighteenth-century plantation manor house, and the home of Jamaica's most famous ghost—the White Witch of Rose Hall.
-Of the 700 great houses that once served as the homes of Jamaica's wealthy plantation owners, only fifteen remain today, the others having been burned to the ground by slaves during the Great Jamaican Slave revolt of 1831-32.
-Of these remaining manor houses, Rose Hall is the most well known—and the most infamous.
+Rose Hall is an 18th-century plantation manor house and the home of Jamaica's most famous ghost—the White Witch of Rose Hall.
+Of the 700 great houses that once served as the homes of Jamaica's wealthy plantation owners, only fifteen remain today, the others having been burned to the ground by slaves during the Great Jamaican Slave Revolt of 1831–32.
+Of these remaining manor houses, Rose Hall is the most well-known—and the most infamous.

 The story of Rose Hall begins in the year 1746, when an Englishman by the name of Henry Fanning, in preparation for his upcoming marriage to Rosa Kelly, the daughter of Irish immigrants living in Jamaica, purchased a 290-acre plot of land to cultivate and build a home on.
 Henry and Rosa were married in 1747, but unfortunately, Henry died just a few short months after the wedding.

-Three years later, in 1750, Rosa married George Ash, a wealthy land owner in St. James Parish.
+Three years later, in 1750, Rosa married George Ash, a wealthy landowner in St. James Parish.
 Ash immediately set about building a beautiful mansion house for Rosa.
-Many believe that he named Rose Hall in her honor, but it appears more likely that it was actually named for the Rose family, to which George was closely associated.
-Sadly, George died in 1752, shortly after construction of the home was completed.
+Many believe that he named Rose Hall in her honor, but it appears more likely that it was actually named for the Rose family, with which George was closely associated.
+Sadly, George died in 1752, shortly after the construction of the home was completed.

 A year later, Rosa married Norwood Witter, a plantation owner and widower from Westmoreland.
 The marriage was, by all accounts, an unhappy one.
 Witter apparently spent all of his wife's money and left her with considerable debt.
 The unfortunate union ended with Witter's death in 1767.